oauthstuff/draft-oauth-par/main.md

 ### Unsupported Response Type
 The authorization server does not support obtaining an authorization code using this method.
 The AS responds with HTTP status code 400 and `error` value `unsupported_response_type`.

-### Invalid Scope
-The requested scope is invalid, unknown, or malformed.
-The AS responds with HTTP status code 400 and `error` value `invalid_scope`.

 ### Invalid Redirect URI
-The requested scope is invalid, unknown, or malformed.
+The requested redirect URI is invalid or mismatching.
 The AS responds with HTTP status code 400 and `error` value `invalid_redirect_uri`.

 ### Method not allowed
 If the request did not use POST, the authorization server shall return `405 Method Not Allowed` HTTP error response.